uoubyy/MonsterChase/README.md

 A simple monster chase game implemented by pure C++.
 No STL used.

-Engine: Common components like Point2D, Object, list
+Engine: Common components like Point2D, Object, List

 MonsterChase: Game code